-Gary Raymond reviews the latest Welsh movie, Last Summer, and argues a bad script and fumbled plot is the least of its problems.
+Gary Raymond reviews the latest movie by Jon Jones, Last Summer, and argues a bad script and fumbled plot is the least of its problems.

-First, then, a brief look at why Last Summer fails as a construction.
+First, then, a brief look at why Jon Jones’ Last Summer fails as a construction.

 But scripts are more than just dialogue.

-Last Summer’s blueprint for drama fails on the simplest terms.
-Actors blurt out lines for which their characters seem clearly unprepared, motivations are all over the place, such as when Nia Roberts’ Sandra draws up some dividing lines between her son and the Morris boys.
+Jon Jones’ Last Summer’s blueprint for drama fails on the simplest terms.
+Actors blurt outlines for which their characters seem clearly unprepared, motivations are all over the place, such as when Nia Roberts’ Sandra draws up some dividing lines between her son and the Morris boys.
 “They don’t want to see you,” she says.
 “You remind them of what happened.”
-The what happened is the shocking and violent opening of the film, where the father of the Morris boys murders their mother (his wife) with a shotgun as she attempts to leave him for another man.
+What happened is the shocking and violent opening of the film, where the father of the Morris boys murders their mother (his wife) with a shotgun as she attempts to leave him for another man.
 The when is just hours before this exchange.
-The suggestion is that the boys are ready to move on, and that Davy, Sandra’s son, is not helping.
-A peculiar bit of cod-psychology from Sandra that is given no set up and then is coldly left in that scene never to be mentioned again.
+The suggestion is that the boys are ready to move on and that Davy, Sandra’s son, is not helping.
+A peculiar bit of cod-psychology from Sandra that is given no setup and then is coldly left in that scene never to be mentioned again.
 Where does Sandra come up with this?
 Who knows.

-Last Summer is a film defined by its misogyny, not by its nostalgia, (or its anaemic Stand By Me reference points).
-The script and direction fails all of its characters, but the women portrayed in this film are failed in particularly ugly ways.
+Last Summer by Jon Jones is a film defined by its misogyny, not by its nostalgia, (or its anaemic Stand By Me reference points).
+The script and direction fail all of its characters, but the women portrayed in this film are failed in particularly ugly ways.